-The distressed home buyers had very few legal options as they were stuck with one sided agreements, although some did approach Consumer Courts or regular Courts but these were a time taking procedure.
+The distressed home buyers had very few legal options as they were stuck with one-sided agreements, although some did approach Consumer Courts or regular Courts but these were a time taking procedures.

 Anurag Singh Thakur, minister of state for Corporate Affairs stated in the Parliament, “A total 1,821 cases have been filed by homebuyers against builders under the Code.”

-“This amendment has undoubtedly turned the wheels in favour of the Real Estate Developers!” — Isha Malik (Company Secretary, MUDS Management Pvt.
+“This amendment has undoubtedly turned the wheels in favor of the Real Estate Developers!” — Isha Malik (Company Secretary, MUDS Management Pvt.
 Ltd.)

 Reaction to the Latest Amendment!